georgejr45/scRNA/README.md

 # scRNA
-This is a an R shiny app for the analysis of scRNA analysis
+This is a an R shiny app for the scRNA analysis.